inrupt/solid-common-vocab-rdf/README.md

 # Solid Common Vocabularies in RDF

-This repository acts like a mono-repo for all the RDF vocabularies defined, controlled and used by Inrupt.
+This repository acts like a mono-repo for all the RDF vocabularies defined, controlled or used by Inrupt.
 It provides a basis to allow developers build interoperable applications by reusing the individual terms (i.e. Classes and Properties) from well-known or public vocabularies.